 With the job market becoming increasingly difficult to maneuver, earning an associate degree can open doors to new opportunities.
-According to the U.S. Bureau of Labor Statistics, jobs requiring at least an associate degree are expected to rise 11% from 2016-2026.*
+According to the U.S. Bureau of Labor Statistics, jobs requiring at least an associate degree are expected to rise 6% through 2032.1

 After taking time off school and struggling to find her niche in healthcare, Emma Gilbert ’14 decided to branch out and enroll in an associate degree program at SNHU.
 “My supportive husband suggested I should take some courses in business administration to broaden my scope of practice,” she said.
 Shortly after beginning her schooling, Gilbert received a job offer.

 Her story isn’t a coincidence, either.
-On average, people who have earned an associate degree are less likely to be unemployed than those who didn’t pursue a degree beyond high school.**
+On average, people who have earned an associate degree are less likely to be unemployed than those who didn’t pursue a degree beyond high school.2

 It isn’t just entry-level job seekers who are affected by the demand for candidates with college degrees.
 Increasingly, adults with workforce experience are enrolling in associate degree programs to help advance their careers.

 Beyond opening doors to more job opportunities, earning your associate degree is a good way to invest in yourself.
-On average, associate degree holders earn 17.4% more than those with only a high school degree.**
+On average, associate degree holders earn 18% more than those with only a high school degree 2020.2

 An associate program is also a great option if you’re on the fence about pursuing your bachelor’s degree.
 Some students choose to use their associate degree as a stepping-stone to earn general education credits that can later be put toward a bachelor’s program of choice.